spoike/clientside-got-playground/README.md

 # Notes for Web Devs

 This project is set up to use [RequireJS](http://requirejs.org/) and default [Twitter Bootstrap](http://getbootstrap.com/) from when you clone this repository.
+There is also code for you to start up with [AngularJS](http://angularjs.org/) and also includes [Directives for Bootstrap's Components](http://angular-ui.github.io/bootstrap/).

 The [Gruntfile](http://gruntjs.com/sample-gruntfile) is set up to the [watch task](https://github.com/gruntjs/grunt-contrib-watch).
 Javascript files are monitored by default and are running through [JSHint](http://www.jshint.com/).